YijinHuang/FPT/README.md

 This is the official implementation of the papers:

-> Y. Huang, P. Cheng, R. Tam, and X. Tang, "FPT+: A Parameter and Memory Efficient Transfer Learning Method for High-resolution Medical Image Classification", Under review, 2024
+> Y. Huang, P. Cheng, R. Tam, and X. Tang, "FPT+: A Parameter and Memory Efficient Transfer Learning Method for High-resolution Medical Image Classification", under review, 2024

 > Y. Huang, P. Cheng, R. Tam, and X. Tang, "Fine-grained Prompt Tuning: A Parameter and Memory Efficient Transfer Learning Method for High-resolution Medical Image Classification", MICCAI, 2024 (accepted) [[arXiv](https://arxiv.org/abs/2403.07576)]